wwu-cptr220-a20/project-amazingspencer/README.md

 * Hayden Tinker   - Helped add tests for HTML and CSS content.
 * Samuel Nguyen   - Currently working on a user form and testing for this aspect.
 * Spencer Nielsen - Added case functionality to view case totals ("Case" page), added survey from Survey.js ("Survey" page), and added tests for HTML, CSS, and JS content.

+## Stage-6: Complete Site Overhaul with [React](https://reactjs.org/)!

+For Stage-6, our team's tasks was to rebuild our site with the React JavaScript library.
+Here are the improvements:

+### Improvements

+#### Client-Side Routing

+To enable our site to behave like a normal website, client-side routing was added.
+One issue that came up with this, however, was Github Pages.
+Luckily, these awesome [guys](https://github.com/rafgraph/spa-github-pages) provided a way for us to utilize client-side routing and Github Pages.
+The trick they used, was to force Github Pages to keep retrieving the same resource (index.html) everytime a new component was clicked on.
+This way when you click on a nav tab, Github attempts to access what is there, finds a 404.html file (part of the trick), then gets its url modified to be what the component is expecting.
+Thus, the component appears.
+I am very thankful for this workaround and ease of use.

+### Improved About page

+In previous stages, our about page was looking very lackluster and I (Spencer Nielsen) was the only one on it.
+However, this is all changed with much improved styling updates and the rest of the team has been added using their images from the ASWWU Mask!

+### Other Styling Changes

+In addition to revamping the About page, the Cases page gained a brand new table that renders when you click on the button!
+A table was also added to the Home page for the timeline.